orbitalquark/textadept/doc/02_Installation.md

 Ubuntu 11.04, Debian Wheezy, Fedora 15, and openSUSE 11.4 support GLib 2.28 or
 later.

-Most Linux and BSD systems already have ncurses installed.
-If not, look for it in your package manager, or compile and install it from the [ncurses website][].
+Most Linux and BSD systems already have a curses implementation like ncurses installed.
+If not, look for one in your package manager, or compile and install ncurses from the [ncurses website][].
 You need to have or compile the wide-character version of ncurses, which handles multibyte characters.
 For Debian-based distributions like Ubuntu, the package is typically called "libncursesw5".

 [GTK+ website]: http://www.gtk.org/download-linux.html
 [ncurses website]: http://invisible-island.net/ncurses/#download_ncurses